86Box/docs/settings/display.rst

 * **Voodoo type:** type of Voodoo card to emulate.

    * **Voodoo Graphics:** the original Voodoo model, with a single Texture Mapping Unit operating at 50 MHz.
-   * **Obsidian SB50 + Amethyst:** a variant of the Voodoo Graphics, equipped with a second Texture Mapping Unit like the Voodoo 2.
+   * **Obsidian SB50 + Amethyst:** a variant of the Voodoo Graphics, with two Texture Mapping Units operating at 50 MHz.
    * **Voodoo 2:** the second Voodoo model, with two Texture Mapping Units operating at 90 MHz, as well as SLI support.

 * **Framebuffer memory size** / **Texture memory size**: amount of video memory to give the Frame Buffer Interface and Texture Mapping Unit(s), respectively.